tildearrow/furnace/doc/2-interface/settings.md

   - **Export**: writes current layout to a .ini file.
   - **Reset**: resets layout to default.
 - **Allow docking editors**
-- **Remember window position**
-  - remembers the window's last position on start-up.
+- **Remember window position**: remember the window's last position on start-up.
 - **Only allow window movement when clicking on title bar**
 - **Play/edit controls layout:**
   - **Classic**